LisbonLisboaPortugal.com

 Travel from Lisbon Airport to the city centre

-Lisbon Airport is located 6km from the city centre and there is excellent public transport for onward travel.
-There are three methods for onward travel; the metro, public bus (called the Aerobus) or a taxi (or Uber)
+Lisbon Airport is located 6km from the city centre, and there is excellent public transport for onward travel.
+There are three methods for you to choose from: the metro, a taxi, or a ride-hailing app (such as Uber or Bolt).

 Metro